 Cooking Time (Includes Preparation Time): 1 Hour

-Cube your potatoes in to large bitesize pieces.
-Add to a pan of boiling water and cook until just soft (do not overdo them though).
-Once al-dente, remove them from the pan and set aside.
+Cut your potatoes into large bite-size cubes.
+Add to a pan of boiling water and cook until just soft (do not overdo them).
+Once al-dente, remove from the pan and set aside.

 Add bacon to a wide frying pan.
 Fry until crisp.
 Remove bacon, leaving the fat in the pan.